kicken/gearman-php/README.md

     });
     $client->wait();

-### Checking a jobs status
+### Checking a job's status

-If you save the handle to a background job, you can check it's status using the getJobStatus function to determine when it is complete, and how far along it is (if the worker provides progress information).
+If you save the handle to a background job, you can check its status using the getJobStatus function to determine when it is complete and how far along it is (if the worker provides progress information).

     $client = new \Kicken\Gearman\Client('127.0.0.1:4740');
     $status = $client->getJobStatus($jobHandle); //previously saved $jobHandle